Tenet (ensemble): Green Mountain Project

 In 2010, Jolle Greenleaf joined forces with Boston violinist Scott Metcalfe to present Monteverdi's 1610 Vespro della Beata Vergine for its 400th anniversary, performing as the Green Mountain Project (a translation of Monteverdi's name).
 The success of this concert inspired Greenleaf and Metcalfe to make it an annual event.

 In 2012 Metcalfe assembled a Vespers service from music by Monteverdi and some of his contemporaries.
 The Green Mountain Project (as a sub-project of Tenet) presented this in concert as the "Vespers of 1640."
 Unlike Monteverdi's 1610 Vespers, this was not a pre-existing collection of music, but followed the format of a Vespers service from the time.
 The same concept was the basis for a different Monteverdi service "Vespers for the Feast of St. John the Baptist", presented by Tenet in 2014, and a Vespers service by Marc-Antoine Charpentier presented in 2015.

-In 2020, TENET will perform the tenth and final iteration of the Green Mountain Project in New York City at the Church of St. Jean Baptiste and at Santi Giovanni e Paolo in Venice.
+In 2020, TENET performed the tenth and final iteration of the Green Mountain Project in New York City at the Church of St. Jean Baptiste and at Santi Giovanni e Paolo in Venice.